PhD in Mathematics — Program Description

 The next few steps should be done by those individual candidates who do not wish to apply for the Stipendium Hungaricum scholarship.
 (Applicants of the scholarship program should follow the instructions of the Tempus Foundation.)

-• Send the scanned versions of the following documents:
+• Among other things you will need the scanned version of the following documents:

 • degree certificates (BSc, MSc), together with English (or Hungarian) translation